-Who Has the Right to Hire a Roswell Wrongful Death Lawyer and File a Compensation Claim?
+Who Is Eligible to Hire a Wrongful Death Lawyer in Roswell, GA?

-- The deceased’s spouse – They can hire a wrongful death lawyer and file the claim in their own name if the deceased had no children, or they can file the claim on behalf of the children as well, case in which they would have to share the compensation upon obtaining it.
+They can hire a wrongful death lawyer and file the claim in their own name if the deceased had no children, or they can file the claim on behalf of the children as well, in which case they would have to share the compensation upon obtaining it.

-- The deceased’s children – When deceased does not have a surviving spouse (they never married, they were divorced, or they were widowers) but has children, the children can hire a wrongful death lawyer to represent all of them and share the compensation.
+When the deceased does not have a surviving spouse (they never married, they were divorced, or they were widowers) but has children, the children can hire a wrongful death lawyer to represent all of them and share the compensation.

-- The deceased’s estate executor or personal representative – Besides the surviving relatives, the representative the deceased appointed by will or the probate court executor managing the estate can hire a wrongful death lawyer and seek compensation as well, on behalf of the deceased’s estate.
+When the deceased left no surviving spouse, children, or parents, the personal representative the deceased appointed by will or the probate court executor managing the estate can hire a wrongful death lawyer and seek compensation as well, on behalf of the deceased’s estate.

 According to Georgia laws, wrongful death can be defined as a person’s death caused by another person or entity’s willful or negligent behavior.
 Otherwise put, it is possible to file a wrongful death claim not only against individuals, but also against companies, institutions, organizations, and even state agencies.

 The law allows a wrongful death lawyer to file two types of claims:

 - One claim for compensating the life of the deceased, the income, and the experiences they never got to enjoy (lost income, marital and parental joy, hobbies, and more).

 - One claim for compensating the losses their death caused to the deceased’s estate (medical care and funeral expenses, lost profits, and more).